-Beginning June 8, every week there will be at least one discussion forum that everyone must participate in.
-During the weeks of June 8-12 and June 22-26, there will be 2 forums you must participate in.
-Each Monday a forum will appear on the course website and close Tuesday at 8 p.m.
-During weeks with 2 discussion boards another forum will appear Wednesday and close Thursday at 8 p.m.
-You must participate in all discussion forums before they close, meaning each week there is at least one deadline at 8 p.m.
-Tuesday, and during some weeks another deadline at 8 p.m.
-Thursday.
+Beginning June 9, every week there will be at least one discussion forum that everyone must participate in.
+During the weeks of June 9 - 13 and June 23 - 27, there will be 2 forums you must participate in.
+For each discussion topic a forum will appear on the course website on the start date and close at 8 p.m. on the end date.
+You must participate in all discussion forums before they close.
+The discussion schedule is as follows: